 Online: all ebooks and access codes that are available digitally will display an ebook price on our online booklist.
 To purchase, add this product to your Cornell Store online shopping cart.
 When you complete your checkout any ebooks or digital access codes that you purchased will be delivered with a redemption code via email.
-To redeem: visit cornellstore.redshelf.com and enter the redemption code.
-The product will then appear in your VitalSource account.browser or try a different payment.
+To redeem: visit cornellstore.vitalsource.com and the product will then appear in your VitalSource account.browser or try a different payment.

 Yes, if you buy them from The Cornell Store.
-If you purchase an ebook directly from our affiliate Redshelf or other vendors you will not be able to use your CornellCard.
+If you purchase an ebook directly from our affiliate VitalSource you will not be able to use your CornellCard.